github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 * **Avoid**: An organization owner disabled a two-factor authentication requirement for the organization.
 * **Avoid**: Triggered when a user updates which repositories a codespace can access.

-## Callouts
+## Alerts

-Callouts emphasize information within an article that is of special importance and justifies breaking the flow of information.
+Alerts emphasize information within an article that is of special importance and justifies breaking the flow of information.

-Use callouts sparingly.
-Do not use consecutive callouts, or more than one callout per section.
+Use alerts sparingly.
+Do not use consecutive alerts, or more than one alert per section.

-Callouts should be concise.
+Alerts should be concise.
 If the information consists of more than a couple of sentences, or requires an ordered or unordered list, consider placing the information under a section heading instead.

 ### Alert types

-There are five types of callouts: Note, Tip, Important, Warning, and Caution.
+We use four types of alerts: Note, Tip, Warning, and Caution.

 #### Note

 Provides additional context that users may need to take into account.
-Tasks can be accomplished without the information in note callouts, but some users in some contexts may benefit from the note.
+Tasks can be accomplished without the information in note alerts, but some users in some contexts may benefit from the note.

 Notes are particularly useful for communicating parenthetical information that is not central to the process being described:
 * Caveats that might affect the outcome of a process, such as specific user settings.